Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets: Results

-valid in the regime of rigid motion.
-Because the skyrmion and antiskyrmion parts of the superposition state spatially separate over time, the spin expectation value equals the weighted average.
-Thus, such dynamics can be qualitatively described with classical Landau-Lifshitz equation by simulating skyrmion and antiskyrmion separately, and then constructing the superposition state of interest according to~\cref{sk_ask_dyn}.
+where we again neglect small matrix elements $\braket{\phi_{\rm sk}(t) | \hat{\bm S}_i | \phi_{\rm ask}(t)}$.
+Note that the matrix elements become more suppressed over time as the skyrmion and antiskyrmion centers move in opposite directions.
+In conclusion, we find that the spin expectation value equals the weighted average, which is further confirmed by the MPS simulations.
+This dynamics can be qualitatively described with the classical Landau-Lifshitz equation by simulating the (classical) skyrmion and antiskyrmion wavefront separately and then constructing the superposition state of interest according to~\cref{sk_ask_dyn}.
+Due to subleading quantum effects in the individual wavefronts, the resulting deviation is minor (see the comparison in~\cref{fig:tdvp_different_M}).
 In an experiment, the spin expectation value would result from projective measurements such that the superposition state collapses to either skyrmion or antiskyrmion states.
-Consequentially, the hypothetical observer would measure $\bm S_{i,\rm sk}(t)$ or $\bm S_{i,\rm ask}(t)$ with probability $c^2$ or $1-c^2$, respectively.
+Consequently, the hypothetical observer would measure $\bm m_{i,\rm ask}(t)$ or $\bm m_{i,\rm sk}(t)$ with probability $c^2$ or $1-c^2$, respectively.
+To further characterize the wavefront behavior, we examine the connected part of the polarized SANS cross section at different times [see \cref{fig:fig1}(f)$-$(i)].
+For the symmetric superposition state, we observe a broadening of the two central peaks along $q_y$, indicative of distinct wavefront dynamics in the symmetric superposition states.
+This behavior can be understood from two features of the structure factor components that we derive in~\cref{sec:product_state_sans}, i.e., an increasing signal $\propto\sin^2(\bm q\cdot \bm vt)\mathcal F_{x}(\bm q)$ with four peaks around the origin, and a decreasing component $\propto\cos^2(\bm q\cdot\bm v t)\mathcal F_{y}(\bm q)$ with two peaks around the origin.
+Tracking the temporal change of the overall amplitude of these peaks thus allows to estimate the velocity of the wavefront.